vnprc/hashpool-website/content/articles/what-is-hashpool.md

 An ecash mint is the best kind of custodian: a private accountless custodian.
 This is a huge improvement over account-based custodians because it means a mint cannot selectively refuse service.
 All mining pools are custodial in nature.
 Hashpool will enable pools to be the best kind of custodian: a private and verifiable custodian.

 Hashpool is still in early development and we're looking for help!
 If you would like to contribute please get in contact!

+### Try It Out

+You can mine testnet4 ehash on the [proxy site](https://proxy.hashpool.dev/miners) and check out the upstream pool on the [pool site](https://pool.hashpool.dev).
+Please note: this is a test instance and the protocol is still under heavy development.
+Not all ASIC firmware is compatibe but AxeOS is comfirmed to work.
+The site will be buggy and your ehash will be rugged!